-If you’re still a rookie trader, one whose strategies haven’t grown toward the more sophisticated side of things, your trade entries and exits might need some guidance.
-You must familiarize with stock order types, but this may not make much sense altogether.
+If you’re still a novice trader, one whose strategies haven’t grown toward the more sophisticated side of things, your trade entries and exits might need some guidance.
+You need to familiarize yourself with stock order types, but this may not make much sense altogether.

 We like to look at a stock order as your gateway from concept to action.
 It’s where you pull the proverbial trading trigger and a market opportunity turns into reality.
 If you’re still getting into the game, you’ll probably be placing numerous buy and sell orders over the course of your investing career, and you want to ensure you do it correctly.
 To do that, it helps to familiarize with the different stock order types you can use to complement your investing objectives.